benedikt-weyer/streamline-scheduler-webpage/DEPLOYMENT.md

 # Deployment Guide - IONOS VPS with Ansible

-This guide explains how to deploy the Streamline Scheduler webpage to an IONOS VPS using Ansible for automated, reproducible deployments.
+This guide explains how to deploy the Plandera webpage to an IONOS VPS using Ansible for automated, reproducible deployments.

 ## Table of Contents